-Typical financial aid packages consist of grants, loans, scholarships and work-study.
-Students with high financial need are first awarded gift aid, including grants and scholarships, and then are awarded self- help aid such as work-study and loan funds.
-Students with special circumstances (unemployment, unusual medical expenses, tuition expenses, etc.) may contact the Financial Aid Office to request a review of the EFC calculation used to determine financial need.
-Once awarded, the Bursar's Office applies funds to the student account, deducts any tuition, fees, and other related costs, and refunds the student any excess funds.
-Refunds are issued approximately nine weeks after the start of the semester.
+Typical financial aid packages may consist of grants, loans, scholarships and work-study.
+Students with high financial need are first awarded gift aid, including grants and scholarships, and then are awarded self-help aid such as work-study and loan funds.
+Students with unusual circumstances may contact the Financial Aid Office to request a review of the EFC calculation used to determine financial need.
+Financial Aid funds are credited to the student's account during the 9th week of the semester and the Bursar's Office deducts the cost of tuition, fees, and other related expenses.
+Once aid is processed, the student will receive notification of any excess funds and the process for refund check distribution.